olosors/hellow-world/README.md

 # hellow-world
-mz first repository on git
+my first repository on git

+here I should write someting new abou myself to prove htat git works.